|Subject Area||CSU Strong Candidate||State of

-- Two units must be lab-sciences.
+- Two units must be lab sciences.
 Lab sciences are those that apply all components of the scientific method (i.e., hypothesis/research, test design with independent and dependent variables, test implementation, data collection and analysis) whether through hands-on or virtual experiences.

 - Courses can include natural, physical, and life science classes such as biology, chemistry, physics, physical science, environmental science, and astronomy.

-- One unit must be US history or World Civilizations.
+- One unit must be U.S. history or World Civilizations.

 - Examples of courses in this category include any state/regional history classes, civics, government, geography, economics, psychology, and sociology.

 - High school level language courses taken prior to 9th grade are acceptable toward meeting admission requirements, provided a second year is taken in grade 9 or after.
 While we prefer that the course credit and grade be reflected on the transcript, we recognize that some high school transcripts cannot reflect academic work taken prior to 9th grade.
-If we see that 9th grade includes French 2, for example, we assume that French 1 was taken in 8th grade.

 - Any world/foreign language used for the purposes of human communication and cultural representation is acceptable, including American Sign Language (ASL), which can be an effective option for students with certain learning styles.
-Computer programming languages do not constitute foreign/world languages.
+Computer programming languages do not constitute world/foreign languages.

-- Courses that typically do not qualify as academic electives or core subjects include health/wellness, physical education, aide, advisement, and so on.
+- Courses that typically do not qualify as academic electives or core subjects include physical education, aide, advisement, and so on.

 Students are encouraged to defer to their high school with questions about how courses should be categorized; we defer to the local definition of subjects/courses in reporting this information to the state of Colorado.